Brainmated/DLT/README.md

 1/9/2023
 -Started working on forest_fires.py with different data sets.
 Due to the modified data in terms of format each year, I need to take into account different parameters to keep the data relevant to each other.
 Currently working on an update in the prediction of the individuals required for firefighting.

+30/9/2023
+-Currently im enrolled in an artificial intelligence principles class in which I will cover the principles of AI and machine learning.
+By covering up more theory grounds I will better understand the steps needed to properly train a model.
+Currently working with BFS and DFS, I will work with some models for efficient path finding and exercise with real life scenarios with data collected.